vrm-c/vrm-specification/specification/VRMC_constraints-1.0_draft/README.md

 #### Freeze Axes

-When the freeze axes is specified, each frozen axis will be constrained by the constraint.
+When the freeze axes is specified, the position of each frozen axis will be constrained by the constraint.
-Otherwise, the constraint does not do anything to each position axis.
+If an axis is not frozen, the constraint does not do anything to the position axis.

 #### Weight